Stone2GIT/rf2_rfmod_management/README.md

 ## Features

-Not sure if it should be called Features … the builder generates a weather (.wet) file with Autosave enabled for realroad feature, Setting realroad factor to 10, deleting Dedicated Server ini file in order to make DS generate it from Scratch (makes all tracks listed available) and does some informational modification to .dat file given on command line.
+Not sure if it should be called features …

+* generating weather (.wet) file with autosave enabled for realroad feature
+* setting realroad factor to 10
+* deleting Dedicated Server ini file in order to make DS generate it from scratch (makes all tracks listed available)
+* informational modification to .dat file given on command line